 | Mount to tech-mount ladder | Flow between pins as opponent bridges | 4×1 min |

-Add positional sparring (start in mount/side‑control and only score escape or submission) to test progress.
+Add positional sparring (start in mount or side control, only score escape or submission) to pressure-test your retention under resistance.

 Common Mistakes to Avoid